With all the added holiday tasks at this time of year, it’s easy to forget about the credit card you opened a year ago that has a calendar year offer!

-Many of these cards have calendar year travel credits available, but all of our travel for the holiday season is already booked and paid for.
+Many of these cards have calendar year travel credits available, but what if you don’t have any travel plans to use the credits before they expire?

 How to Maximize End of Year Travel Credits